samumei/ddecompose/README.md

 the method uses inverse probability weighting to define a counterfactual outcome distribution that combines the conditional outcome distribution of one group and the covariates distribution of the other group.
-For instance, if we are intereseted in the outcomes of group 0 with covariates of group 1, we would reweight the outcome distribution of group 0 such that its covariates distribution matches that of group 1
+For instance, if we are interested in the outcomes of group 0 with covariates of group 1, we would reweight the outcome distribution of group 0 such that its covariates distribution matches that of group 1
 $$F_{Y_C}(y) = \int F_{Y_0}(y|x)dF_{X_1} (x)= \int F_{Y_0}(y|x)\Psi_X(x)dF_{X_0}(x).$$